 - Increased sales and improved margins.

 The Category Manager is the person who builds a close working relationship with their customer (the Retailer).
 To deliver actionable Consumer and Category insights.
-Their task is to be a key influencer in the strategy for their Category.
-And to ensure optimal performance by undertaking the following actions:
+Their task is to be a key influencer in the Category strategy.
+Furthermore, it will help to ensure optimal performance by undertaking the following actions:

-- Periodic range reviews, to consider new lines, seasonal lines and new consumer trends is vital to maintain Category growth.
+- Periodic range reviews, to consider new lines, seasonal lines and new consumer trends is vital in order to maintain Category growth.

 - Review of ROS (Rate of Sale).
 To ensure a profitable range which includes the best selling lines but also delivers consumer choice.
-Consumer choice should remain at the core of Category Planning.
+In addition, consumer choice should remain at the core of Category Planning.

 - Monitoring Customer Loyalty by metrics such as Repeat Purchase, Frequency of Purchase, Weight of Purchase, Penetration, Switching Analyses.